gdivegas/intro-to-ruby/_posts/1000-01-31-twitter-project-part-1.markdown

 <a name="register"></a>

-## OPTIONAL: Registering your own keys and tokens
+## OPTIONAL at home: Registering your own keys and tokens

 Log in to your Twitter account, then visit [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new).
 Enter the following information: